WilliXL/willixl.github.io/_posts/2024-10-09-why_do_i_write.md

 naturally collected.

 I feel like that previous point was a bit of a ramble.
 All of it is to say that I wish I also had things to look back on and "SEE" what kind of person I was.
-I only have pictures annd some videos of me doing sports.
+I only have pictures and some videos of me doing sports.
 The personality isn't there at all because talking directly to the camera wasn't really a thing when I was growing up.

 And I don't think I will suddenly become the type of person to just talk at a camera and share my thoughts.
 Who knows though,